gbadev-org/awesome-gbadev/README.md

 ## Rom Hacking

-- [Reverse Engineering a GameBoy Advance Game](https://medium.com/@bruno.macabeus/reverse-engineering-a-gameboy-advance-game-introduction-ec185bd8e02) - A series of very detailed posts and talks about developing a level editor for Klonoa's game (in English and in Portuguese) 🖌
+- [Reverse Engineering a GameBoy Advance Game](https://medium.com/@bruno.macabeus/reverse-engineering-a-gameboy-advance-game-introduction-ec185bd8e02) - A series of detailed posts and talks about developing a [level editor](https://github.com/macabeus/klo-gba.js) for *Klonoa: Empire of Dreams*
-- [klo-gba.js](https://github.com/macabeus/klo-gba.js) - Level editor for the Klonoa's game 🧢